wesen/go-unpaywall/README.md

-# biberon
+# go-unpaywall

-A command-line tool to work with bibliography data
+A wrapper for the [unpaywall API](https://unpaywall.org/products/api)